APPRENTICE GUIDE

 Ofsted and Off-the-Job Training Records

-What Ofsted looks for: Evidence that off-the-job training is planned, delivered, and documented.
-That the training is meaningful and directly relevant to the apprenticeship standard — not just box-ticking.
-That apprentices can articulate what they have learned through their off-the-job training.
-That employers are providing the required time.
-That the training provider monitors OTJ compliance and intervenes when apprentices fall behind.
+What Ofsted looks for: evidence that off-the-job training is planned, delivered, and documented; that it is meaningful and directly relevant to the apprenticeship standard rather than box-ticking; that apprentices can articulate what they have learned from it; that employers are providing the required time; and that the provider monitors compliance and intervenes when apprentices fall behind.

-Why it matters to you: If your training provider receives a poor Ofsted rating partly due to inadequate off-the-job training records, it reflects on the quality of your apprenticeship.
-Employers and future assessors may question the robustness of your training.
-Conversely, well-documented OTJ records support your credibility and demonstrate your commitment to professional development.
+Why it matters to you.
+If your provider receives a poor Ofsted rating partly because of inadequate off-the-job records, it reflects on the quality of your apprenticeship, and employers or assessors may question how robust your training was.
+Well-documented records do the opposite — they support your credibility and demonstrate your commitment to professional development.

 10 · Apprentice Guide